 What are Venous Leg Ulcers and Why Do They Form?

-- Have a sedentary lifestyle
+Living a sedentary lifestyle

-- Have high blood pressure,
+Have high blood pressure,

-- Have venous insufficiency, deep vein thrombosis (DVT) and/or a family history of these conditions.
+Veins are insufficient, you have deep vein thrombosis (DVT) and/or a family history of these conditions.

 Treating Venous Leg Ulcers